LifeBogger presents the Full Story of a football Legend best known by the Nickname; ‘El Mimo’.

 In 1999, Henry left Monaco and became a part of the Italian Series A club Juventus.
 They paid him a sum of 10.5 million pounds to join the team.

-In the same year, he scored his first goal for the team, two in 3-1 defeat of league leaders Lazio.
+In the same year, he scored his first goal for the team, two in a 3-1 defeat of league leaders Lazio.

 After some time, he was transferred to Arsenal for a sum of 11 million pounds and there he was untied with his old mentor Arsene Wenger.
-The rest they say is history.
+The rest, they say, is history.